Gior-gio/ADC_LogiCompilation-gf180/README.md

 ## Project Description:

 Compilation of three different ADC digital logics for GFMPW-1.
-TThe simplified input/output schematic is as follows:
+The simplified input/output schematic is as follows:

 ![Schematic](Media_README/Schematic.png)